Vmlweb/MEAN-Angular/README.md

 ## Test Plans

-You can create test plans in `config.js` to only execute tests in a specified directory.
+You can create test plans in `config.js` which will only execute tests in a specified directory.

 ```
 gulp server.v1.test
 gulp client.services.test
 ```

-Test plans can also be executed in watch mode.
+These can also be executed in watch mode.

 ## Test Data

-When testing the server database will be reset before each test with data found in `server/tests` using JSON.
+When testing, the server database will be reset before each test with the data found in `server/tests` JSON files.

 You can add additional collections by specifying them in `server/collections.ts` with the model to use.